 During the adjustment to a TBI diagnosis, many families are struggling to pay for the continuing costs of medical care.
 Their concerns about medical bills are on top of stress created by the victim’s inability to work.

 If you or a loved one suffered TBI, you should not be forced to deal with these circumstances because of someone else’s misconduct.
 You deserve justice.
-Contact Michael P. Fleming & Associates, P.C., today.
+Contact Fleming Law, P.C., today.
 We can provide a timely and free consultation and help you to understand and explore all of your legal options.